jel0624/LickingTaskBehavior/README.md

 - Tone Frequency
 - Incorrect trial repeat (yes or no)

-The code also allows to send digital On/Off signals to trigger Auxilary output (e.g. Laser Stimulation/Camera Trigger)
+The code also allows to send digital On/Off signals to trigger Auxilary output (e.g. Laser Stimulation/Camera Trigger).
+The code can be flexibly modified to implement different variants of the headfixed licking task (e.g. Two-armed-bandit).
+We provide two other versions of the task that might be of interest (see [ArduinoCodes](https://github.com/jel0624/LickingTaskBehavior/tree/master/ArduinoCodes) folder, where you will find Arduino files for implementing the task).